johnbender/bebop/README.markdown

 sample
 ------

-If you were using an Active Record model Foo:
+If you wanted to expose the resource foo (in this case Foo is implemented as an AR model):

 	require 'bebop'
 	require 'sinatra'